Chaotic scene as Republicans disrupt impeachment deposition

-WASHINGTON (AP) — Republicans briefly brought the Democrat-led impeachment investigation to a halt Wednesday when around two dozen GOP House members stormed into a closed-door deposition with a Defense Department official.
-Democrats said the move compromised national security because some of the Republicans brought electronic devices into a secure room.
+WASHINGTON (AP) — Republicans briefly brought the Democrat-led impeachment investigation to a halt when around two dozen GOP House members stormed into a closed-door deposition with a Defense Department official.
+Democrats said the move compromised national security because some of the Republicans took electronic devices into a secure room.

 The maneuver delayed a deposition with Laura Cooper, a senior Defense Department official who oversees Ukraine policy, until midafternoon.
 The interview began roughly five hours behind schedule, after a security check by Capitol officials, and ended after roughly four hours.